 • data analytics, so that we can better understand our customers’ needs and tailor our future products and services accordingly;

-We disclose your personal information to third parties as necessary to assist us in providing services to you and otherwise administering our business.
+We share your personal information with third parties as necessary to assist us in providing services to you and otherwise administering our business.
 Your personal information may be disclosed to the following third parties:

 • related companies within the Achmea Group in Australia and overseas (most likely in the Netherlands) and associated companies of Achmea Australia;